benmatselby/technical-workshops/docker-101/README.md

 Some up front terminology

 - Image - A definition of an environment.
-- Container - A running instantiation of an Image.
+- Container - A virtualised run time environment of a docker image.

 ## Commands